-2. The term does not include:
+(a) Mentoring; 13 (b) Coaching; 14 (c) Educating; 15 (d) Role modeling; or 16 (e) Any other nonprofessional, nonclinical assistance that the Board may 17 prescribe by regulation.
+18 3.
+The term does not include: 19 (a) The diagnosis or treatment of fanyl a substance use disorder or other 20 mental disorder; [, including, without limitation, a substance use disorder; or] 21 (b) The use of a psychological or psychometric assessment test to determine 22 intelligence, personality, aptitude or interests [+]; or 23 24 (c) Counseling or psychotherapy as practiced by a: (1) Psychologist licensed pursuant to chapter 641 of NRS; 25 (2) Marriage and family therapist licensed pursuant to chapter 641A of 26 NRS: 27 (3) Clinical professional counselor licensed pursuant to chapter 641A of 28 NRS; 29 (4) Clinical social worker licensed pursuant to chapter 641B of NRS; or 30 (5) A person licensed pursuant to the provisions of this chapter.
+31 The Board shall issue a certificate as a behavioral healthcare peer 32 recovery support specialist to a person who: 33 Is not less than 21 years of age; 34 Is a citizen of the United States or is lawfully entitled to remain and work 35 in the United States; 36 3.
+Has a high school diploma or a general equivalency diploma or an 37 equivalent document; 38 Submits evidence satisfactory to the Board that the person has completed 39 a training program approved by the Board which consisted of at least 46 hours of 40 training, including, without limitation: 41 (a) Ten hours of training in each of the following domains, as they relate to 42 the practice of providing behavioral healthcare peer recovery support specialist 43 services: 44 (1) Advocacy; 45 (2) Mentoring and education; and 46 (3) Recovery and wellness support; and (b) Sixteen hours of training in the domain of confidentiality and ethical 47 48 responsibility, as it relates to the practice of providing behavioral healthcare peer 49 recovery support specialist services; 50 5.
+Submits evidence satisfactory to the Board that the person has completed 51 at least 25 hours of work in each of the domains described in subsection 4, as 52 they relate to the practice of providing behavioral healthcare peer recovery 53 support specialist services, under the supervision of a person who provides supervision of such work for the entity or organization for which the work is completed;

-- (a) The diagnosis or treatment of any mental disorder, including, without limitation, a substance use disorder; or - (b) The use of a psychological or psychometric assessment test to determine intelligence, personality, aptitude or interests. - Sec.
-6. The Board shall issue a certificate as a behavioral healthcare peer recovery support specialist to a person who: - 1.
-Is not less than 21 years of age; - 2.
-Is a citizen of the United States or is lawfully entitled to remain and work in the United States; - 3.
-Has a high school diploma or a general equivalency diploma or an equivalent document; - 4.
-Submits evidence satisfactory to the Board that the person has completed a training program approved by the Board which consisted of at least 46 hours of training, including, without limitation: - (a) Ten hours of training in each of the following domains, as they relate to the practice of providing behavioral healthcare peer recovery support specialist services: - (1) Advocacy; - (2) Mentoring and education; and - (3) Recovery and wellness support; and - (b) Sixteen hours of training in the domain of confidentiality and ethical responsibility, as it relates to the practice of providing behavioral healthcare peer recovery support specialist services; - 5.
-Submits evidence satisfactory to the Board that the person has completed at least 25 hours of work in each of the domains described in subsection 4, as they relate to the practice of providing behavioral healthcare peer recovery support specialist services, under the supervision of a person who provides supervision of such work for the entity or organization for which the work is completed; - 6.
-Submits, on a form prescribed by the Board, evidence satisfactory to the Board that the person has completed at least 500 hours of paid or volunteer work in each of the domains described in subsection 4, as they relate to the practice of providing behavioral healthcare peer recovery support specialist services and the form is signed by a person who provides supervision or management for the entity or organization for which the work is completed, attesting that the applicant has completed the paid or volunteer work required by this subsection;
+6. Submits, on a form prescribed by the Board, evidence satisfactory to the Board that the person has completed at least 500 hours of paid or volunteer work in feach off the domains described in subsection 4, as they relate to the practice of providing behavioral healthcare peer recovery support specialist services and the form is signed by a person who provides supervision or management for the entity or organization for which the work is completed, attesting that the applicant has completed the paid or volunteer work required by this subsection;